 How can I speed up my rendering workflow without sacrificing quality?

 Use progressive rendering engines that show results quickly and refine over time, optimize your scenes by using instancing for repeated objects, and render at lower resolutions during development.
-Set up render regions to test lighting on small areas, use GPU acceleration when possible, and consider hybrid approaches that combine fast preview renders with selective high-quality final passes.
+Set up render regions to test lighting on small areas, use GPU acceleration where possible, and consider hybrid approaches that combine fast preview renders with selective high-quality final passes.